A3lpha/Write-Ups/README.md

 # Write-Ups
 # Write Ups for Various Hacking Things

 In this repo are stored various write ups for challenges and labs that I have either worked on or solved.
-These are from , TryHackMe Hack the Box vulnhub and Capture the Flag competitions I get to be a part of.
+These are from , TryHackMe Hack the Box vulnhub and picoCTF competitions I get to be a part of.

 # Contents